 Weight Loss on Only 900 Calories

-A pound of fat contains 3,500 calories.
+A pound of fat contains 3,500 calories according to the Mayo Clinic.
 Reducing your daily calorie intake by 500 may help you lose 1 pound in a week.
 While calorie needs vary greatly depending on age, gender and activity, men need 2,200 to 3,200 calories a day and women need 1,600 to 2,400 calories a day to maintain a healthy weight.
 Depending on where you fall in this range, restricting your daily intake to 900 calories a day may help you lose 1 1/2 to 5 pounds a week.

 The Plan Uses High-Protein Meal Replacements

 Because it's difficult to get all the nutrients your body needs eating 900 calories worth of regular foods, very-low-calorie diets are primarily made up of low-calorie meal-replacement shakes, soups, bars and other packaged goods high in protein and fortified with all the essential nutrients.
-These aren't the same type of meal-replacement drinks found at your grocery store, though, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+These aren't the same type of meal-replacement drinks found at your grocery store, though, according to Medline Plus.
 Those over-the-counter shakes are meant to be substituted for only one or two meals a day.